XtromAI/Airsoft-Display/docs/display/display-update-timing.md

 # Hardware Timers, Interrupts, and Display Updates on Embedded Systems

+> **IMPLEMENTATION STATUS:** ✅ Currently implemented - Core 0 uses a timer interrupt to set a flag, and the main loop performs display updates in normal context (not in interrupt).
+This follows best practices outlined below.

 ## Should We Use Interrupts for Display Updates?

 **Short answer:** No, you should not perform display updates directly inside an interrupt handler.